OctopusDeploy/blog/blog/2017-12/configuring-web-xml.md

 ## Conclusion

 With some simple C# scripting we can make whatever changes are required to XML files that we don't otherwise control.
-This is an example of the powerful customiZations that can be applied to Java applications when being deployed by Octopus.
+This is an example of the powerful customizations that can be applied to Java applications when being deployed by Octopus.

 If you are interested in automating the deployment of your Java applications, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).